CloudSlang/docs/cloudslang_dsl_reference.rst

       - from_system_property:
           default: $ { get_sp('system.property.key') }

-A default value can also be defined inline by entering it as the value to the `input <#inputs>`__ parameter's key.
+A default value can also be defined inline by entering it as the value mapped to the `input <#inputs>`__ parameter's key.

 **Example - inline default values**